 Do I need to certify each color variant of my product?

 No. If only color or exterior design changes (without affecting RF), a single certification covers all variants.
-But if internal modules change, each variant requires certification.

 Can I certify devices manufactured in China?

 Yes, absolutely.
 80% of our certifications are for devices manufactured in Asia.
-The manufacturer's nationality doesn't affect the process.

 Do I need an office in Chile to certify?